 Marketing Cloud, Trailhead...

-Although we live in an increasingly digital world, more than a quarter of medical patients still keep their health records only as physical copies in home-based storage units like a filing cabinet, drawer, or even a shoebox.
-This method of storage is understandably flawed.
-The security of those documents is constantly in jeopardy, and they are easily misplaced or destroyed.
-Many patients don’t fully understand the importance of these records and aren’t completely reliable in providing an accurate oral history to their doctors.
+Although we live in a digital world, according to Salesforce research, more than half of healthcare consumers don’t know how to access their comprehensive health record.
+In fact, many patients still keep paper copies of their health records in a filing cabinet, drawer, or even a shoebox.
+The security of those documents is constantly in jeopardy, and they can be easily misplaced or destroyed.
+What’s more, patients also depend on their providers to keep track of their health information for them.

 Set the records straight.

-Although electronic health records have been on the market for several decades, many practices are not taking full advantage of the benefits they offer, especially modern iterations.
+Although this software has been on the market for several decades, many providers are still not taking full advantage of the benefits.

-EHRs are as essential technological advancement that all healthcare providers need to participate in.
-They should also encourage their patients to take an active role in their own health by signing up through a patient portal and tracking their own medical progress.
+EHRs are an essential technology for all providers.
 With doctors, hospitals, insurance companies, and patients working together, the process of providing and receiving the best healthcare possible is just a click away.
-Check out Health Cloud today, and see for yourself how new technologies are revolutionizing how patients and care providers keep track of the data that matters most.
+See for yourself how new technologies are revolutionizing how patients and providers keep track of the data that matters most with Salesforce Health Cloud.